arcege/workspaces/README.md

 the "default" workspace using the "replace" argument.
 Or it could be erased altogether using "erase."

+The install script takes four possible arguments.
+For the 'ignore', 'erase' and 'replace' modes, `ws initialize` is run after installing the software.
+For 'upgrade', initialization is not performed.

+* ignore  -- default on new install
+* upgrade -- default on existing software; `ws initialize` is not run
+* erase  -- delete ~/workspace/ and its contents before initializing
+* replace -- use ~/workspace/ as the 'defualt' workspace, updating it with hooks for `ws`

 ## The `ws` command ##

 The function ws can be called from the shell prompt.